www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/maintenance/2024-09-03-fully-bootstrap-network-worker.md

 * [ ] Unify project and repo projects.
     * [ ] ***CURRENT*** Install every repository as a project repository and do not use dedicated file for that.
         * [ ] Define general variable resolver. - > The variable resolver is the state of the editor.
 It represents the editor in the backend.
+        * [ ] Use editor state in code editor as well, as this is needed for the query parser as well there.
     * [ ] Rename `net.splitcells.project.files.standard` to `net.splitcells.project.standard`, in order to simplify the naming.
     * [ ] Consider renaming `net.splitcells.os.state.interface` to `net.splitcells.os.interface`.
     * [ ] `net.splitcells.project.standard` should be the base for `net.splitcells.os.interface`.